 I know our thoughts may differ, which is why I’d like to hear yours in the comments below.

 Personally, I can’t go past the DeWalt DCS331B as the favorite.
-Featuring an all metal design that’ll provide incredible durability through its lifetime, as well as four detents four bevel adjustments amongst a variety of other features – DeWalt cover all basis whilst providing a great value for money.
+Featuring an all-metal design that’ll provide incredible durability through its lifetime, as well as four detents four bevel adjustments amongst a variety of other features – DeWalt covers all bases whilst providing a great value for money.

-Of course, if money is another aspect you’re watching, and aren’t too fussed on additional shiny features, the Black & Decker BDCJS20C may be more suited for you.
+Of course, if money is another aspect you’re watching and aren’t too fussed about additional shiny features, the Black & Decker BDCJS20C may be more suited for you.
 The good thing is – you definitely have many choices available!